shivalikachavan/p8105_final/final_report/Final_Report.md

 On the other hand, `heavy_drink` and `binge_drink` showed weak correlations with most other health outcomes.

-\* BRFSS contains a variable general_health which is a Likert scale from 1-6 with 1 being “Good Health” and 6 being “Poor Health.”
-There is also a refactored general_health column with 1 being “Good Health” and 2 being “Poor Health.” `general_health_refactored` shows negative correlations with variables like `physical_health` and `mental_health`.
+Note: BRFSS contains a variable `general_health` which is a Likert scale from 1-6 with 1 being “Good Health” and 6 being “Poor Health.”
+There is also a `general_health_refactored` column with 1 being “Good Health” and 2 being “Poor Health.” `general_health_refactored` shows negative correlations with variables like `physical_health` and `mental_health`.
 As general health gets better (lower score), the number of bad health days goes up.
 This is an unexpected result.
-We can see that general_health has little correlation between most other health outcomes, which was surprising.
-We assume these trends we see in `general_health_refactored` may not be accurate as `general_health` shows minimal correlation.
+We can see that `general_health` has little correlation between most other health outcomes, which was surprising.
+We may be seeing these trends since `general_health_refactored` has fewer, more broadly defined categories.
+The more narrowly defined `general_health` shows minimal correlation.
 If we were to do future analyses, we would want to use the narrowly defined variable `general_health.`

 ##### Distribution of Primary Health Outcomes by Demographic Variables